fun things to do with kids palace holyroodhouse edinburgh scotland Travel for Kids

 Edinburgh - Palace of Holyroodhouse & Abbey

-palace holyroodhouse
+holyroodhouse edinburgh

 Holyrood Abbey was founded by King David I in 1128, on the spot where he saw a stag with a "rood" (cross) on it's head.
 By 1500, the Abbey was one of the most important monasteries in Scotland.
 King James IV built a grand fortified palace, Holyroodhouse, next door to the Abbey.
 This palace was home to kings and queens, including Mary Queen of Scots.
 In the 19th century, Queen Victoria stayed at Holyroodhouse, and today it's a real working palace, with visits by the royal family and state occasions.